top of page

 SECTOR - Content strategy/ Website development

-MY ROLE - Content strategy development, Web design, Implementation, Stakeholder management
+MY ROLE - Content Strategy, UX Research, Web Design, Implementation, Stakeholder Management

 COMPLEXITY - Medium